Aliases for POLR2L Gene

 GeneCards Summary for POLR2L Gene

-POLR2L (Polymerase (RNA) II (DNA Directed) Polypeptide L, 7.6kDa) is a Protein Coding gene.
-Diseases associated with POLR2L include malaria and hiv-1.
-Among its related pathways are Disease and Epstein-Barr virus infection.
-GO annotations related to this gene include DNA-directed RNA polymerase activity.
+POLR2L (RNA Polymerase II Subunit L) is a Protein Coding gene.
+Diseases associated with POLR2L include Cockayne Syndrome and Hyperparathyroidism 2 With Jaw Tumors.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Formation of HIV elongation complex in the absence of HIV Tat.
+Gene Ontology (GO) annotations related to this gene include DNA-directed 5-3 RNA polymerase activity and RNA polymerase I activity.

 UniProtKB/Swiss-Prot for POLR2L Gene